iamspase/jokes-api/README.md

 # Jokes RESTFul API
-#### A simple REST API written developed with TypeScript, Node, Express and MongoDB
+#### A simple REST API developed with TypeScript, Node, Express and MongoDB

 ### Features
 - Get jokes by category and limit